airbnb/okreplay/readme.md

 OkReplay aims to solve these problems by intercepting HTTP connections initiated by your application and replaying previously __recorded__ responses.

-The first time a test annotated with `@Betamax` is run, any HTTP traffic is recorded to a tape and subsequent test runs will play back the recorded HTTP response from the tape without actually connecting to the external server.
+The first time a test annotated with `@OkReplay` is run, any HTTP traffic is recorded to a tape and subsequent test runs will play back the recorded HTTP response from the tape without actually connecting to the external server.

-Betamax works with JUnit and Espresso.
-Betamax can be used to test any Java or Android applications, provided they are using an `OkHttpClient` to make requests.
+OkReplay works with JUnit and Espresso.
+OkReplay can be used to test any Java or Android applications, provided they are using an `OkHttpClient` to make requests.

 Tapes are stored to disk as YAML files and can be modified (or even created) by hand and committed